Tebs-Lab/apis-in-python-4-session/01-package-management-web-requests/01-what-are-apis.md

     * Remote Procedure Calling / Function execution -- cause an external system to take some specific pre-defined action.
     * ... and so on ...

+* A note about Python...
+    * There is built in support to use